gg3z/bridge-patterns-2/README.md

 - minimal bridge (where the implementation is encapsulated)
 - bridge with injector and builder (using boost/di)

-I plan to add a number of further implementations of the bridge pattern because there is a wide range of applications and each tends to benefit most from a particular flavor of the pattern.
+- bridge with factory only
+- bridge with std::variant/std::visit

+The explanations are minimal; in the future (weeks ?)
+I plan to add comments and more illuminating examples.

 Buid notes:

-- I used clang 19.1.2 to build with CMake in VS code.
+- I used clang 19.1.2 on Windows 10 to build with CMake in VS code.
-- also builds with gcc compiler on Linux
+- also builds with gcc compiler on Linux, also with CMake in VS code.